Turning asset integrity programs upside down

 - This should happen in three areas: program, culture, and training

-Going beyond the numbers in your asset integrity program
+Going beyond the numbers in your asset integrity programs

 For the past several decades, a midwestern US pipeline had quietly carried hydrocarbons under fields, forests, and towns.
-Our firm, brought in to perform a risk assessment of the line, had input historical data, including the number of one-call tickets and strikes, into the computational risk modeling tool.
+Our firm, asset integrity programs pros, was brought in to perform a risk assessment of the line, had input historical data, including the number of one-call tickets and strikes, into the computational risk modeling tool.
 The assessment team was inclined agree with the tool’s “low” risk factor output for third-party damage.

 That’s until some of the field staff mentioned that they’d seen unusual activity near the line—backhoes, surveyors’ flags, and contractors’ pickup trucks.
 Investigation found that a major housing development was being planned near the pipeline right of way.
 This would significantly increase the threat to the pipeline from third-party damage during the development work.
 This might include construction equipment traversing it, water lines, sewers, and other utilities being installed, basements being dug—all of it with the potential compromise the integrity of the line.